resourge/fetch/packages/react-fetch/README.md

 # Loader

-The `Loader` component is a React component designed to handle loading states within your application.
+The `Loader` component is a react component designed to handle loading states within your application.
 It works in conjunction with `LoadingService` to provide a way for `useFetch` to display loading indicators based on there state.

 ## Props